Basics of Responsible Investing

 Websites like www.fundvotes.com and www.proxydemocracy.org can help you understand the voting patterns of your mutual fund manager.
 These websites demonstrate that responsible investing funds are more likely to vote against management, and more likely to support shareholder resolutions on social, environmental and governance issues than mainstream funds.

 By placing deposits with community development financial institutions (CDFIs) including community development banks and credit unions, you can channel your money directly to projects that serve neighborhoods and regions of great need through the creation of, among other things, low-income housing, loans to small entrepreneurs, financial literacy, and the provision of affordable financial services for those who lack access to the mainstream banking system.
-Certain responsible mutual funds, such as the Domini Social Bond Fund, also provide this opportunity, by devoting a portion of their portfolios to these investments.

 As of 2012, according to The Forum for Sustainable and Responsible Investment, responsible investors had placed some $61 billion in various community investing institutions.